openshiftio/saasherder/README.md

 2. CI build is kicked off (e.g. for the commit `abcd1234`)
 3. If the build is successful, image tagged with commit hash is pushed to repository (e.g. `core:abcd12`)
 4. New image is deployed to staging cluster (e.g. `oc process -f openshift/template.yaml IMAGE_TAG=abcd12 | oc apply -f -`)
-5. A developer verifies new dpeloyment in stage and creates a PR, which changes commit hash for the given service, for a tracking repository (e.g. `hash:` is updated in https://github.com/openshiftio/saas-openshiftio/blob/master/dsaas-services/core.yaml)
+5. A developer verifies new deployment in staging cluster and creates a PR, which changes commit hash for the given service, for a tracking repository (e.g. `hash:` is updated in https://github.com/openshiftio/saas-openshiftio/blob/master/dsaas-services/core.yaml)
 6. PR is merged (i.e. this is the **promote-to-prod** manual step)
 7. Once merged, CI job is kicked off, which deploys new version to production (e.g. checkouts a template from git repo for a given commit hash, processes it with `$IMAGE_TAG` and performs `oc apply`)